ignasiat/ignasiat/README.md

 <h1 align="center">Hi 👋, I'm Ignasi Amargós </h1>
 <h3 align="center">I'm a FullStack Developer based on JavaScript and TypeScript</h3>

+- 🔭 I’m currently working as a frontend engineer usign Elm (functional programming)
-- 🔭 I’m currently working on a micro-frontend project using React with Redux and Typescript at Bemobile
+- 🛰 I was working in a micro-frontend project using React with Redux and Typescript
 - 🌱 I’m currently learning more React
 - 💬 Ask me about React, Redux and Typescript
 - ⚡ Fun fact: Passionate about Barcelona, the city which I was born in.